wevote/WebApp/docs/working/SECURE_CERTIFICATE.md

     WE_VOTE_SERVER_API_CDN_ROOT_URL: "https://cdn.wevoteusa.org/apis/v1/",
   ```

-- Then run `npm start` again.
+- Then use `npm run start` again.

 # Turn on https for WebApp
-In WebApp/src/js/config.js, set SECURE_CERTIFICATE_INSTALLED to true, and then run `npm start-https`.
+In WebApp/src/js/config.js, set SECURE_CERTIFICATE_INSTALLED to true, and then use `npm run start-https`.

-WebApp will startup at http://localhost.3000
+WebApp will startup at http://localhost:3000

 ## Signing in with Facebook on your dev machine
 ### Make a small necessary change to your /etc/hosts